 Many judges still work with pen and paper, but strides were made in digitalization during the pandemic.

-- Judges will be encouraged to meet out community services instead of prison sentences to reduce pressure on criminal courts.
+- Judges will be encouraged to mete out community services rather than prison sentences to reduce pressure on criminal courts.

 - Mediation will be required in many civil cases to reduce the burden on civil courts.

 The average Italian civil law case takes more than 500 days to be resolved compared to 200 days in Germany, 300 in Spain and 450 in Greece.